BV-BRC/BV-BRC-Docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.md

 2.	**Organisms of Interest** must be selected.
 Clicking on **Bacteria/Archaea** will only show those results, clicking on **Viruses** will only show those, and clicking on **Both** will show all of those results.
     * If **Bacteria/Archaea** are selected, the RASTtk[4] annotation pipeline will be used.
 The code for the RASTtk pipeline is located at https://github.com/SEEDtk/p3_code/blob/master/scripts/p3x-process-bins_generate.pl
     * Selection of **Viruses** will use one of two annotation pipelines.
 The first pipeline is VIGOR4[5,6].
 (The software for the VIGOR pipeline is located at: https://github.com/JCVenterInstitute/VIGOR4).
 If VIGOR4 does not find a virus match, the MatPeptide[7] pipeline is used.
+(The software for the Mat_peptide pipeline is available at:  https://github.com/VirusBRC/vipr_mat_peptide)

     * When selecting **Both** the bacterial/archaeal and viral pipelines will both be run.
 The workflow for this strategy is available at the top of this tutorial.

 ![Figure 31](./images/Picture31.png "Figure 31")